Traditional Italian Pandoro Recipe

 This post may contain affiliate links, meaning we may receive a small commission at no cost if you purchase through a link.

 Have you ever heard of pandoro cake?
-Pandoro is a very typical Italian recipe we prepare for Christmas: a yellow and soft leavened product that we eat alone or with cream.
-It’s the counterpart of the panettone, another very typical Italian Christmas recipe, and it’s also called “golden bread”.
+Pandoro is a typical Italian recipe Italians make and eat for Christmas: a yellow and soft-leavened product that we eat alone or with cream.
+It’s the counterpart of the panettone, another very typical Italian Christmas recipe, and it’s also called “golden bread.”

-There are two versions of pandoro recipes, an easy one which dry yeast, way more straightforward and quicker to make (here the method), and the traditional one, which requires a lot of effort, all extremely worth.
+There are two versions of pandoro recipes, an easy one which dry yeast, way more straightforward and quicker to make, and the traditional one, which requires a lot of effort, but the result is simply stunning.

-There are different leavenings necessary, and for this reason, it is essential to put some time aside if you want to prepare a cake very similar to that found in pastry shops or at the supermarket.
+You need to plan for the different leavenings stages, so you must put some time aside if you want to prepare a cake similar to that found in pastry shops or bakeries.

-The shape of pandoro was chosen by the painter Angelo Dall’Oca Bianca and together with the recipe, they were deposited in 1894 by the owner of the famous Italian company Melegatti.
+The shape of the pandoro was chosen by the painter Angelo Dall’Oca Bianca and together with the recipe; they were deposited in 1894 by the owner of the famous Italian company Melegatti.